gabriel-ortiz/WMSSearch/README.md

         wms_base_url        : [string, URL parameter, REQUIRED] The base of your WMS Discover configuration, this is the URL root, sortKey             : [string, URL parameter, REQUIRED] Determine whether results will be sorted by.
 Options include "LIBRARY", "BEST_MATCH", "RECENCY" databaseList        : [string, URL parameter, optional] List of databases prescoped in your search.
-If left blank, the search       will default to your default database configuration collections         : [Array, Object, URL paramater, REQUIRED] Configure the collections to be searched in WMS.
-For each            collection added, insert an object: ` {id: 'all', name: 'General Collections', paramater: 'wz:519'}`.
+If left blank, the search       will default to your default database configuration collections         : [Array, Object, URL parameter, REQUIRED] Configure the collections to be searched in WMS.
+For each            collection added, insert an object: ` {id: 'all', name: 'General Collections', parameter: 'wz:519'}`.
 If no primary is set,     the plugin will default to to the first collection in this array.
     },
     scoped_search_settings      : {
-        scoped_searchbox        : [boolean: TRUE or FALSE, optional] Setting this to TRUE will turn on the scoped searchbox interface scoped_search_title     : [string, optional] This is the title of your scoped searchbox scoped_search_desc      : [string, optional] Description that adds additional contextual information to the scoped searchbox scoped_search_scoping   : [string, search paramater, REQUIRED] !important - this is the paramater that will prepend the user's     search scoped_search_collection  : [string, search paramater] ID location of the collection you are targeting scoped_search_format    : [string, search paramater] Attribute type for searching. ie. keyword, title, author, etc. the             resulting search query will be prepended with that attribute search type. scoped_search_boolean   : [string, search paramater] Standard boolean (AND, NOT, OR) },
+        scoped_searchbox        : [boolean: TRUE or FALSE, optional] Setting this to TRUE will turn on the scoped searchbox interface scoped_search_title     : [string, optional] This is the title of your scoped searchbox scoped_search_desc      : [string, optional] Description that adds additional contextual information to the scoped searchbox scoped_search_scoping   : [string, search parameter, REQUIRED] !important - this is the parameter that will prepend the user's     search scoped_search_collection  : [string, search parameter] ID location of the collection you are targeting scoped_search_format    : [string, search parameter] Attribute type for searching. ie. keyword, title, author, etc. the             resulting search query will be prepended with that attribute search type. scoped_search_boolean   : [string, search parameter] Standard boolean (AND, NOT, OR) },
     additional_settings :{
-        database            : [string, search paramater, REQUIRED] Set default to 'all'.
-Or use this to scope to a  specific database author              : [string, search paramater, optional facet] scope in facets to a specific author year                : [string/number, facet parameter, REQUIRED ] Set detault to 'all'.
+        database            : [string, search parameter, REQUIRED] Set default to 'all'.
+Or use this to scope to a  specific database author              : [string, search parameter, optional facet] scope in facets to a specific author year                : [string/number, facet parameter, REQUIRED ] Set detault to 'all'.
 Scope to specific year yearFrom            : [string/number, facet parameter, optional facet] Set start of scoping by year yearTo              : [string/number, facet parameter, optional facet] Set end of scoping by year